radian-software/ctrlf/README.md

 * `ctrlf-mode-map` lists keybindings that are made globally available in Emacs when `ctrlf-mode` is enabled.
 * `ctrlf-minibuffer-mode-map` lists keybindings that are made available in the minibuffer during a CTRLF search session.
+(Note:
+  Customising this variable needs to happen after ctrlf is loaded, use `(with-eval-after-load 'ctrlf ...)`)

 In addition to the functions already bound in `ctrlf-minibuffer-mode-map`, you can choose to bind `ctrlf-next-match`